Pie with puff pastry and fruits | insimoneskitchen.com

 • 50 gram macaroons

 • As soon as the oven is hot enough bake the pastry blind.
-Press it well into the tin.
+Press the pastry into the tin, remove excess pastry.
 Add a piece of baking paper and fill with baking beans or dried legumes.
 Bake for 15 minutes.

-• Remove the tin from the oven, remove the baking paper and the beans and brush with pastry with eggyolk.
+• Remove the tin from the oven, remove the baking paper and the beans and brush the pastry with egg yolk.

 • Bake for another 10 minutes

-• Clean the fruit and put into a small saucepan and put on medium high fire.
-Keep stirring to make sure it doesnt’t burn.
+• Clean the fruit and put into a small saucepan and put on medium high heat.
+Keep stirring to make sure it doesn’t burn.
 Leave to simmer so it thickens a bit for about 5 minutes on low.

 • Keep stirring and leave to cook for an other minute or three.

 • Pour the fruit filling into the ready tin with the pastry and smooth the surface.
-Crumble the macarons over the top
+Crumble the macaroons over the top

 • Bake for another 15 minutes until golden.

-• Leave to cool for at least an hour before cutting into parts.
-Delicious with a ball of icecream
+• Leave to cool for at least an hour before cutting.
+Delicious with a ball of ice cream or whipped cream

 Disclaimer